joric/oneliners/README.md

 #### Dictionaries

-Counters can be updated, similar to `dict.update()`, it's much faster than a sum of objects, method returns `None`.
+Counters can be updated, similar to `dict.update()`, it's much faster than a sum of counters, method returns `None`.
 E.g. `c[i]+=1` is equivalent to `c.update({i:1})`, `c[i]-=1` is equivalent to `c.update({i:-1})`.
 A set uses `.update` to add multiple items, and `.add` to add a single one.
 To delete a key you can replace `del` operator with the `.pop` function.